VIAME/VIAME/README.rst

 on systems like Microsoft Windows that do not have package manager, Fletch_ was developed to gather, configure and build dependent packages for use with KWIVER.
-Fletch is a CMake_ based "super-build" that takes care of most of the built details for you.
+Fletch is a CMake_ based "super-build" that takes care of most of the build details for you.

 For building Fletch_, refer to the README file in that repository.